Home > On PM Motor > What are the Effects of the Shape and Tolerance of Permanent Magnet Motor Magnets on Motor Performance?

 Role of Gaps for Mechanical Commutation

-In brush motors, gaps between magnets are intentionally included to facilitate mechanical commutation.
-These gaps serve as transition zones where the brushes can switch contacts without causing arcing or excessive wear.
-Typically, a gap of about 0.3-0.5 mm is maintained to balance efficient commutation and mechanical stability.
+In brush motors, there are intentional gaps between magnets to allow for mechanical commutation.
+These gaps are used as transition zones in which the brushes can change contacts without causing an arc or severe wear.
+Generally, a gap of around 0.3-0.5 mm is kept to balance efficient commutation with mechanical stability.

 Importance of Strict Installation Procedures